Greece waste: Mounds of filth on an island paradise

 "This is an environmental crime that we can't accept," she says.

 "It's killing the crops nearby, the river and the soil.
 And it's a threat to human health.
 We don't know what toxic waste is dumped here and it affects our breathing, our eating and drinking.
 This pine forest is a living lung.
-Soon it will die."'Monster of bureaucracy'
+Soon it will die."

 The tragedy is that amidst their dire economic crisis, Greeks always tell you that at least they have the natural beauty of their country but even that is being destroyed by waste.